Nigeria at a Glance

 Health Issues: Immunization

 Please consult your doctor in order to get your routine vaccinations checked up and renewed, if necessary.
-These immunizations include:
+Bear in mind that some of these need to be done up to six months in advance of your moving to Nigeria.
+The immunizations include:

 - Hepatitis A and B

-Other vaccinations might be advisable depending on the location and on the duration of that stay.
+Other vaccinations might be advisable depending on the location and on the duration of that stay, e.g. meningitis (meningococcal disease), and rabies.
 Additionally, a recent yellow fever vaccination is one of the prerequisites for the STR visa and thus for your new life in Nigeria.

 Health Issues: Common Diseases

 Please keep in mind that malaria is quite common in Nigeria.
 Unfortunately, there is no immunization, although there are some anti-malarial drugs on the market.
-In order to avoid malaria you should wear long sleeves as well as long pants in bright colors and use insect repellants.
+In order to avoid malaria you should wear long sleeves as well as long pants in light or pastel colors, and use insect repellants containing 30% to 50% DEET.
 Whenever possible, sleep under a mosquito net.

 Generally, you should make sure to take necessary prescription drugs with you, as they might not be readily available in Nigerian pharmacies.
 Sometimes, bootleg versions of well-known drugs are offered, often without the desired effects of the original.
 Please abstain from using these pharmaceuticals.